-SEMESTER IV
+SEMESTER IV OPTICS

-COURSE CODE: PH18/4C/OPT L-T-P: 4 - 3 - 0
+COURSE CODE: PH21/4C/OPT L-T-P: 4 - 3 - 0

-- 1. Understand the behaviour and properties of light - 2.
+- 1. Understand the behaviour and properties of light. - 2.
 Study the basic concepts of optical phenomenon of interference. - 3.
-Understand the theory of diffraction for its application in various fields. - 4.
-Gain knowledge on various types of diffraction and its mathematical approach - 5.
-Build up their knowledge on polarization, nicol prism, optical activity and specific rotator power.
+Understand the theory of diffraction with suitable mathematical approach for its application in various fields. - 4.
+Gain knowledge on various instrumentation techniques in optical instruments for precise measurements. - 5.
+Identify the fundamentals of polarization, nicol prism, optical activity and specific rotatory power and its relevance in specific domains of recent developments.